 Many people have not obeyed God's calls.
-Some have refused to be priests or religious.
+Some have refused to become priests or religious.
 Many have disobeyed God's call to have a large family.
-God has called us to Nineveh, the inner-city, the poor, the missions, the youth, etc., but we have gone instead to Tarshish.
+God has called us to Nineveh, the inner-city, the poor, the missions, the youth, and to many other arenas, but we have gone instead to Tarshish.
 We have done "our thing" and refused to answer God's calls.

 Prayer: Father, may I quit hurting myself and others by doing my own thing.

 Promise: "You shall love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind; and your neighbor as yourself." —Lk 10:27

 Praise: After fighting initial fear, Joanna accepted God's call and found life in abundance through youth ministry.

 Reference: (For a related teaching, order our leaflet, Hearing God, or on video V-45 or audio AV 45-1, or on our website CD #45-1.)

 Rescript: †Most Reverend Joseph R. Binzer, Auxiliary Bishop, Vicar General of the Archdiocese of Cincinnati, April 20, 2015